-The Roche Center for Catholic Education advocates for continuous Catholic school improvement that builds out excellent PreK-12 Catholic schools to justly serve all students.
+The Roche Center for Catholic Education advocates for continuous Catholic school improvement that creates excellent PreK-12 Catholic schools to justly serve all students.
 We conduct, use, and produce research, train educators to become agents of change to systematically transform their schools, and form educators for ministry in Catholic education.

 2018 NCEA Convention in Cincinnati